mysteriouspants/ArgumentParser/README.md

     // force flag set?

     NSUInteger howMuchForce = [[arguments.flags objectForKey:[signatures objectAtIndex:0]] unsignedIntegerValue];
-    // how much force is set? eg. -f -f will yield 2.
+    // how much force is set? eg. -ff will yield 2.
 Ain't that spiffy?

     NSString * outputFileName = [arguments.namedArguments objectForKey:[signatures objectAtIndex:2]];
     // because multiple is not allowed, this is guaranteed to be either nil or a single string.
 Because it's